microsoft/aroworkshop/_entries/03-04 healthcheck.md

 ![Deploy Num](/media/managedlab/11-ostoy-deploynum.png)

-**Step 2:** Go back to the OSToy app and enter a message in the "Crash Pod" tile (ie: "This is goodbye!") and press the "Crash Pod" button.
+**Step 2:** Go to the OSToy app, click on *Home* in the left menu, and enter a message in the "Crash Pod" tile (ie: "This is goodbye!") and press the "Crash Pod" button.
 This will cause the pod to crash and Kubernetes should restart the pod.
 After you press the button you will see:

 ![Crash Message](/media/managedlab/12-ostoy-crashmsg.png)